Performance and Specifications

-A. Commercial machines are designed for high volume restaurant/bar operations and they perform specific drink and or food preparation tasks repeatedly.
-Commercial units have a one-year limited warranty and an instructional manual.
-Commercial units are available only through restaurant supply houses.
+A. Commercial blenders are designed for high volume restaurant/bar operations and they perform specific drink and or food preparation tasks repeatedly.
+Commercial units have a 3 year warranty on parts and 1 year on labour.
 Household units are designed for a wide variety of operations.
-Household units come with a full seven-year warranty, cookbooks, and instructional DVD's.
+Household blenders come with a seven-year warranty, recipe book and an instructional DVD.
 Most Vitamix machines share the same high-performance motor and patented blade design.

 Q. Is it normal for the container to move slightly on the motor base when you start the machine?

 A. Yes, it is normal for this to happen as the coupling is aligning with the drive socket.

 Q. Why does my machine smell like it’s burning?